tiptoppress/excerpt-extension/readme.txt

 The premium widget <a target="_blank" href="http://tiptoppress.com/?utm_source=github&utm_campaign=installation_tpee&utm_medium=web">Term and Category Based Posts Widget</a> is being expected.

 == Screenshots ==
-1. Adds more options for the excerpt output
+1. Adds more options for the excerpt output.
-2. Allow HTML in the excerpt
+2. Allow HTML in the excerpt.
-3. Solves the double rendered shortcode bug in the excerpt
+3. Solves the double rendered shortcode bug in the excerpt.

 == Changelog ==
 = 0.1 - December 17th 2016 =